GoogleCloudPlatform/community/tutorials/ssh-port-forwarding-set-up-load-testing-on-compute-engine/index.md

     loses connection to the instances which, in turn, cancels SSH port forwarding.

-After running the portforward command to re-establish port forwarding,run the client command to restart the JMeter client.
+After running the portforward command to re-establish port forwarding, run the client command to restart the JMeter client.

 #### Start the JMeter Client